monsoonmaelstrom/book2/book2.md

 ----

 “What was that about earlier?”
-Liam asks later when we’re alone.
+Liam inquires that evening, when we’re alone.

 “What?”